WyattShawDal/ENGM-4620-PyProject/README.md

 Computer Vision Sign Language Personal Trainer

-The Project uses a custom trained Resnet50 Model to make infer the sign being shown in the image
+The Project uses a custom trained Resnet34 Model to make infer the alphabetic sign being shown in an image with the goal of providing a practice environment in which users can learn the American Sign Language (ASL) alphabet.

+## For Users:

-## Build Instructions:
+### Build Instructions:

 1. Clone the repostory
 2. Launch a [Virtual Environment](https://docs.python.org/3/library/venv.html)